The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Echo in practice

-Apical four-chamber view, assessing left ventricular function
+Apical four-chamber view, used to assess left ventricular function

 Echocardiogram apical four-chamber view showing the left and right ventricles and atria, used to assess chamber size, wall motion, and ejection fraction